AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/classes/barbarian-xphb.md

 ### Weapon Mastery (Level 1)

-Your training with weapons allows you to use the <span title="Player's Handbook (2024)">mastery properties</span> of two kinds of Simple or Martial Melee weapons of your choice, such as [Greataxes](/3-Mechanics/CLI/items/greataxe-xphb.md) and [Handaxes](/3-Mechanics/CLI/items/handaxe-xphb.md).
+Your training with weapons allows you to use the [mastery properties](/3-Mechanics/CLI/variant-rules/weapon-mastery-properties-xphb.md) of two kinds of Simple or Martial Melee weapons of your choice, such as [Greataxes](/3-Mechanics/CLI/items/greataxe-xphb.md) and [Handaxes](/3-Mechanics/CLI/items/handaxe-xphb.md).
 Whenever you finish a [Long Rest](/3-Mechanics/CLI/variant-rules/long-rest-xphb.md), you can practice weapon drills and change one of those weapon choices.

-When you reach certain Barbarian levels, you gain the ability to use the <span title="Player's Handbook (2024)">mastery properties</span> of more kinds of weapons, as shown in the Weapon Mastery column of the Barbarian Features table.
+When you reach certain Barbarian levels, you gain the ability to use the [mastery properties](/3-Mechanics/CLI/variant-rules/weapon-mastery-properties-xphb.md) of more kinds of weapons, as shown in the Weapon Mastery column of the Barbarian Features table.

 ### Danger Sense (Level 2)